Basketball Out Of Bounds

 - A player must be inbounds to touch the game ball

-- a score won't count if a player shoots a basket while standing out-of-bounds
+- A score will not count if a player shoots a basket while standing out of bounds

-If the ball goes out-of-bounds in basketball it is a turnover, meaning the other team gets the ball.
+If the ball goes out-of-bounds in basketball, it is a turnover, meaning the other team gets possession of the ball.
 The other team has to bring the ball back into play with a throw-in.
-We'll learn more about turnovers and throw-ins in future chapters.
+We'll learn more about turnovers and throw-ins in future tutorials.

 Last To Touch The Ball

-What happens when the ball rolls out-of-bounds but is not held by any player?
-The last team to touch the ball will lose possession of the ball.
-This also applies if the ball bounces or ricochets off of a player.
+What happens when the ball rolls out-of-bounds while not being held by a player?
+In this case, the last team to touch the ball will lose possession.
+This rule also applies if the ball bounces or ricochets off of a player on the court.